munificent/craftinginterpreters/book/the-lox-language.md

 That's about it.
 I tried to keep it minimal.
 The structure of the book did force one compromise.
 Lox is not a *pure* object-oriented language.
-In a true OOP language every object is an instance of a class, even primitive types like numbers and Booleans.
+In a true OOP language every object is an instance of a class, even primitive ones like numbers and Booleans.

 Because we don't implement classes until well after we start working with the